w407022008/DroneSys/Modules/slam/orb_slam3_ros_wrapper/README.md

 ### 1.6  Install ROS

 We provide the ros wrapper to process input of a monocular, monocular-inertial, stereo, stereo-inertial or RGB-D camera using ROS.
 Building these examples is optional.
-These have been tested with [ROS Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu) under Ubuntu 18.04.

 ### 1.7 Install ORB_SLAM3

 - Build and install ORB-SLAM3.
 Any location is fine (default directory that I use later on is the home folder `~`):
 ```
-cd ~
-git clone https://github.com/UZ-SLAMLab/ORB_SLAM3.git ORB_SLAM3
+git clone https://github.com/SyRoCo-ISIR/ORB_SLAM3.git ORB_SLAM3
 cd ORB_SLAM3
 chmod +x build.sh
 ./build.sh